Blockbuster choreographer Matthew Bourne’s production of The Red Shoes will enthral audiences at Milton Keynes Theatre next week.

 Fortunately, Matthew Bourne – who was knighted last year for services to dance – is not one to shy away from a choreographic challenge.
 He has already worked his magic on the likes of Swan Lake, Edward Scissorhands and, most recently, Sleeping Beauty so he is certainly no stranger to respectfully incorporating beloved works into his repertoire of dance-theatre productions with wit and charm.

 In short: I quite simply can’t wait to see Sir Bourne’s tribute to The Red Shoes.
 After all, what could be better than seeing a film I adore revived and refashioned as a full-length dance production by a choreographer I admire?
-My expectations are high but so too is my excitement as I eagerly look forward to press night!
+My expectations for Bourne’s production of The Red Shoes are high but so too is my excitement as I eagerly look forward to press night!

 Dancers: Ashley Shaw as Victoria Page, Dominic North as Julian Craster and Sam Archer as Boris Lermontov.